vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ![Windows Device Manager - CAS USB Scale COM Port Detection](/assets/2026-01-30/windows-device-manager-cas-com-port.png)

-The COM port is the only thing that needs to be carefully configured in the extension parameters, followed by a reload to ensure the metadata of the data source is set correctly.
-For this type of scale, the scale actively pushes the current weight to the COM port.
-That's why the data source doesn't have a reload interval.
-It's a push data source that triggers a reload event every time data is pushed.
+Then, we enter the port ID into the data source dialog and click on the preview button.

+Note: The scale continuously sends the current weight to the data source.
+That's why the reload state is set to *Push Only*.

 ![CAS Extension Parameters - COM Port Configuration in Peakboard](/assets/2026-01-30/cas-extension-com-port-settings.png)